Home Category

 Use velvet beyond the couch in the drapery or even as a part of rugs.
 Any and all upholstery in velvet is a great idea too.

 Gray isn't out of the picture yet.
-You'll still see plenty of gray this year, but it will be a warmer gray and often is used in combination with other colors to soften them. .
+You'll still see plenty of gray this year, but it will be a warmer gray, especially greige.
+And gray will often be used in combination with other colors to soften them.

 Victorian-influenced kitchen with tin ceiling.